Menu

 Ecological Restoration

-Restoring the ecological functions of land degraded by agricultural practices, mining, industrial despoilation, and urban expansion offers an essential tool for reversing damage to the earth's ecosystems.
+Restoring the ecological functions of land degraded by agricultural practices, mining, industrial despoliation, and urban expansion offers an essential tool for reversing damage to the earth's ecosystems.
 Landscape architects play a critical role in bringing ecologist and communities together to plan, design, and reconstruct natural systems.

 Greenways